samclarke/SCEditor-MyBB/README.md

 ## Download

-Releases will be added to the [downloads page](https://github.com/samclarke/SCEditor-MyBB/downloads).
+~~Releases will be added to the [downloads page](https://github.com/samclarke/SCEditor-MyBB/downloads).~~ GitHub has deprecated downloads.

+Instead use the button labeled [ZIP](https://github.com/samclarke/SCEditor-MyBB/archive/master.zip).

 ## License